dra2020/rdapy/docs/_pages/scoring.md

 --output /tmp/NC
 ```

+This example unzips the downloaded file to a directory in `/tmp`.

-That directory will contain four files:
+Either way, the unzipped GeoJSON directory will contain four files:
 - A license file
 - A README file
 - A GeoJSON like this `NC_2020_VD_tabblock.vtd.datasets.geojson`, and